Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

 - path (string) - path to an image file;
-- name (string) - name for the new bitmap.
+- name (string) - name for the new bitmap;
+- light (bool) - if true, create a light bitmap for the loaded bitmap.
+False by default.

 ## load_font